pub-calculator-io/hours-calculator/readme.md

-# Hours Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Hours Calculator Widget for WordPress

 This online hour calculator is ideal for determining hours worked so that employers can determine pay accurately.